 If you’re a data-junkie, the output analysis of your sessions is fantastic.
 Not only with the various ways to look at your results within the session, but also by exporting a CSV of your row for analysis by further third party software.

-Of the more user-friendly and rewarding experiences out there for this job, https://rowsandall.com/ is hard to beat.
+Of the more user-friendly and rewarding experiences out there for this data analysis job, https://rowsandall.com/ is hard to beat.
 You’ll need to register with the website to use it, but don’t be scared.
 The reward is worth the time – and you won’t get a barrage of ridiculous emails in return!

 Instructions for use: